top of page

 For Breast Cancer Survivors

-If you are a breast cancer survivor in Florida who has experienced tissue necrosis following mastectomy and breast reconstruction — and you have been told that your areola area cannot be restored through tattooing, or you have had a prior areola tattoo attempt that did not go well — please know that specialized necrosis repair tattooing exists.
+If you are a breast cancer survivor in Florida who has experienced tissue necrosis following mastectomy and breast reconstruction — and you’ve been told that your areola area cannot be restored through tattooing, or you’ve had a prior areola tattoo attempt that didn’t go well — please know that specialized necrosis repair tattooing exists!

 Most insurance plans are required to cover areola restoration following mastectomy under the Women's Health and Cancer Rights Act.
 We provide all documentation needed to support your insurance claim.

-You have been through enough.
-You deserve restoration.
-Reach out to schedule a private consultation and we will be honest with you about what is possible for your specific case.
+You’ve been through enough.
+You deserve restoration!
+Reach out to schedule a private consultation, and we will be honest with you about what is possible for your specific case.

 The Next Step